luis-novoa/co-life-doc/source/index.html.md

 ]
 ```

-Use this endpoint to retrieve information about one account.
+Retrieves information from one account.

 <aside class="success">Common users can check their own data, while admins can also check data of other users, except for their authentication tokens.</aside>